Job title Operations Training Manager

 Speedflex has a licensing model, which will allows people to set up their own facility.
 I then went to work for one of our licensees to help them develop their facility and ensure the concept and classes were being developed correctly.
 Since then I have played a crucial role in training new staff and ensuring the brand is being consistently delivered across our portfolio of sites as well as helping to grow the brand.

-What experience, and extracurricular activities, does your kind of career require?
+What experience does your kind of career require?

 I think having a genuine interest in sport and physical activity is important in this industry.